danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 	console.log(getImg);
 }
 ```
-In order for easy modification, we have put the search parameters as a global variable, which includes the required URL, API key, search engine ID, search type, image size and query.
-These are the parameters used to filter the search results, and more variables can be added if required.
+In enable easy modification, we have set the search parameters as a global variable, which includes the required URL, API key, search engine ID, search type, image size and query.
+These are the parameters used to filter the search results, and more variables can be added if required/desired.

-A web API is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials and items that you want to search and filter (it looks like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).
+A web API is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials as well as the items you want to search for and the necessary filters (it looks like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).

-The key syntax is `loadJSON()` (within the function `fetchImage()` to submit a `request` in the form of a URL to the image provider and then you need to wait for the returned JSON file with a list of results.
-The callback function `gotData()` is to further process and que(e)ry the data that is returned.
+The key syntax is `loadJSON()` (in the function `fetchImage()` to submit a "request" in the form of a URL to the image provider after which you need to wait for the returned JSON file with a list of results.
+The callback function `gotData()` is to further process and que(e)ry the data returned.

 ## Que(e)rying data

 Figure 8.6 below shows the JSON file format, but it includes a lot of information that you might not need.
-Therefore, you need to understand the file structure and locate the data that you want to further process (understanding the returned data file is part of the process of que(e)rying data as different providers and platforms structure their data differently).
+You therefore need to understand the file structure and locate the data that you want to process Understanding the returned data file is part of the process of que(e)rying data as different providers and platforms structure their data differently.

 ![google2](ch8_4.png)

-*Figure 8.6: Data structure in the web API*
+*Figure 8.6: Web API data structure*

 In the web console, look for a URL (with your own API key and search engine ID) that starts with "https" and ends with "warhol+flowers" (something like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers).
-Just simply click it and you will see how the data is being structured in the JSON file format on a web browser (see Figure 8.6).
-Additionally, there are more parameters that you can set in order to select more specific forms of data such as image size, image color type, and image dominant color, and so on.
+Then simply click it and you will see how the data is structured in the JSON file format in a web browser (see Figure 8.6).
+There are more parameters you can set in order to select more specific forms of data such as image size, image color type, image dominant color, and so on.
 The API that we have used in the sample code demonstrates minimal settings.[^setting]

 **Cross-Origin Resource Sharing**

-Apart from text, requesting, getting and loading images from a web domain (and other multimedia forms like video and fonts) will incur security issues, known in the field as Cross-Origin Resource Sharing (CORS).
-For this chapter, and the corresponding example, the sample code is hosted on a local machine with a local server to run via the *ATOM* code editor, but the API request and the corresponding data is hosted outside of this.
-The CORS issue related to network requests is designed to prevent "unsafe HTTP requests".[^w3] In an industry environment, it is usually configured at the web server side setting with server side programming/scripting languages such as node.js to handle the network requests.
-But for demonstration purposes, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) that are generated via the search provider instead of loading original web images that are hosted by different servers with various settings.
-Although the thumbnail images come with much lower resolution it does not have the specific CORS setting that fits the scope of p5.js to load those cross-domains content by using `createImg()` or `loadImage()`.
+In contrast to text, requesting, receiving, and loading images from a web domain (or other multimedia formats such as video as well as fonts) will incur security issues, known in the field as Cross-Origin Resource Sharing (CORS).
+For this chapter, and in the corresponding example, the sample code is hosted on a local machine with a local server running in the *ATOM* code editor, but the API request, and the corresponding data is hosted elsewhere.
+The CORS issue related to network requests is designed to prevent "unsafe HTTP requests."[^w3] In an industry environment, it is usually configured on the web server side setting with server-side programming/scripting languages such as node.js handling the network requests.
+But for demonstration purposes, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) with much lower resolution generated and hosted by the search provider instead of loading original web images located on various servers with a various of settings.
+In this specific example, no specific CORS settings are required and we can simply load the images by using `createImg()` or `loadImage()`.

 **Data Structure**

-Figure 8.6 demonstrates how one can point at specific data in the whole JSON file.
-Specifically, we have the line `data.items[0].image.thumbnailLink;`, which gets the specified returned object (the image URL) from the JSON file.
-The name `data` refers to all the returned objects via the callback function `function gotData(data){}`.
-Then `items[0]` points at the first data object (using the array concept with the first index as 0).
-The dot syntax allows you to navigate to the object `image` and `thumbnailLink` under `items[0]`.
-Note that this hierarchy is specific to this API because other web APIs might structure their data and their organization differently.
+Figure 8.6 demonstrates how you can point indicate specific data in a JSON file.
+There is the line `data.items[0].image.thumbnailLink;`, which gets the returned object specified (the image URL) from the JSON file.
+The term `data` refers to all the objects returned using the callback function `function gotData(data){}`. `items[0]` points to the first data object (using the array concept in which the first position on hte index is 0).
+This kind of dot syntax allows you to navigate to the object `image` and `thumbnailLink` under `items[0]`.
+Note that this hierarchy is specific to this API because other web APIs might structure their data differently.

-To learn more about the JSON file, you can navigate other data objects such as queries > request > 0 that would show, for example, how many results are found on the image search, what search terms have been processed and how many data objects are returned.
-In the sample code, we only start with the top 10 search items, but you can configure the parameter 'startIndex' to get the last 10 images out of 110 million.
-Furthermore, under `items` in the JSON file you will find the specific image data returned in the form of an array, such as the title and the corresponding snippet of the page content.
+To learn more about the JSON file, you can navigate other data objects such as queries > request > 0 that would show, for example, how many results are found on the image search, which search terms have been processed, and how many data objects were returned.
+In the sample code, we start with only the Top 10 search items, but you can configure the parameter "startIndex" to get the last 10 images out of 110 million.
+Furthermore, you can find the data for each specific image returned in the form of an array, such as the title, and the corresponding snippet of the page content under `items` in the JSON file.

-We can now summarize the common process of working with web APIs and getting data from an online platform:
+We can now summarize the general process of working with web APIs and getting data from an online platform:

-* Understanding the web API's workflow
+* Understanding the web API's workflow.
-* Understanding the API specification that indicates what data and parameters are available
+* Understanding the API specification that indicate which data and parameters are available.
-* Understanding the returned JSON file format from the web API
+* Understanding the JSON file format returned by the web API.
-* Registering and getting the API key(s) and may be additional configuration of the setting is needed.
+* Registering and getting the API key(s) and any other, additional configuration needed.

-Given our specific example of *nag* and the sample code, we want to also reflect on increasingly prevalent API practices.
-Although Google has provided the API to access the data, it should be remembered that the amount is limited to 100 free API requests for all units from business to non-profit organizations, and the actual data is collected from the public, and people have no access to the specific algorithm by which the data is selected, prioritized or presented.
-This raises serious questions about degrees of openness, accessbility, and inclusivity of API practices.[^soon]
+Given our specific example *nag* and the sample code, we want to also reflect on increasingly prevalent API practices.
+Although Google has provided the API to access the data, it should be remembered that the amount is limited to 100 free API requests for all units from business to non-profit organizations, and the actual data is collected from the public, and people have no access to the specific algorithm which selects, prioritizes, and presents data, This raises serious questions about the degree of openness, accessibility, and inclusivity of API practices.[^soon]

 <div class="exercise" markdown="true">

 ## Exercise in class
 ![api](ch8_5.png)

-*Figure 8.7: The API's logic of request and response*
+*Figure 8.7: The API request and response logic*

-1. Referring to Figure 8.7, can you recap what has been **requested and received** through the web API? (or more conceptually, what forms of control and exchange are being performed?)
+1. Referring to Figure 8.7, can you recap what has been **requested and received** through the web API?
+(Or, more conceptually, which forms of control and exchange are performed?)

-2. Change your own query strings: The current keywords are 'warhol flowers' but note that the program doesn't understand space between text and therefore it needs to be written as "warhol+flowers"
+2. Change your own query strings: The current keywords are "warhol flowers", but note that the program doesn't understand spaces between characters and therefore they keywords need to be written as "warhol+flowers."

 3. Refer back to the section on APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding an image color type.
-(The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers)
+The URL parameters are separated by an "&" symbol as follows: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers

-4. Study the JSON file and modify the sketch to get other data such as the text by showing that in the web console.
+4. Study the JSON file and modify the sketch to get other data such as the text showing that in the web console.

 </div>